 Children are welcome.
 However, regretfully, children 5 years and younger cannot participate in the game drives, nature walks and mokoro activities.
 Children 16 years and older can participate in guided walks and mokoro activities.
 Childminders can be booked at an additional cost.
 Children aged 6 to 11 years are accommodated on game drives, and children aged 12 to 16 on mokoro cruises, at the lodge manager’s discretion.
 Please check details when booking.

-Children can take part in &Beyond's fantastic program, WILDChild, which allows children to take part in fun and educational activities, such as fishing.
+Children can take part in &Beyond's fantastic programme, WILDChild, which allows children to take part in fun and educational activities, such as fishing.

 Private bush dinners, breakfasts in bed, lamp-lit cocktails on a river island or a walking safari with al fresco picnic are provided with pleasure by Nxabega’s warm and friendly staff.
 There is a swimming pool for guests to enjoy between safaris.

-Activities at Nxabega Okavango Safari Camp are all based around game viewing with an option of twice daily game drives - guests can explore the rich wildlife surrounding Nxabega on early morning and late afternoon / evening game drives in an open air safari vehicle, accompanied by an armed guide and tracker.
+Activities at Nxabega Okavango Safari Camp are all based around game viewing with an option of twice daily game drives - guests can explore the rich wildlife surrounding Nxabega on early morning and late afternoon / evening game drives in an open air safari vehicle.
 Alternatively guests may chose to take a leisurely walk in the surroundings of the Camp to take in the sights, smells and sounds of the Okavango Delta, accompanied by an armed guide.